lash2x/MILLIES_MEME-TOKEN/audit.md

 ## 💡 **Advanced Features Explained**

 ### **MilliesLens Contract**
-A separate analytics contract providing:
+A separate,read-only, analytics contract providing:
 - Real-time holder statistics
 - Tax collection tracking
 - Burn progress monitoring
 - Health check functions
 - Account-specific data
-- Anyone Can Call the Lens Functions
-- The MilliesLens contract has NO access control - it's completely public.
+- Anyone Can Call the Lens Functions.
+In other words, the MilliesLens contract has NO access control - it's completely public.
 Anyone can call any function and extract detailed data about the token ecosystem.

-### **📊 What Data be extracted**
+### **📊 What data can be extracted**
 system status:
 - await lens.dashboard();
 - await lens.healthCheck();